arahi7860/mongo-intro/readme.md

 Take time to think about and execute the appropriate commands so that you:

-- Update all restaurants to have a new key-value pair `{state: "DC"}`
+- Update all restaurants to have a new key-value pair `{state: 'DC'}`
 - Add a property of `rating` to at least 2 documents and give it a numerical value between 1-5
 - Change the street `address` of a specific restaurant